Israel mayor orders Oil Refineries closures over cancer scare

 "(The plants) will close (tomorrow) and if the state wants matters to be put back on track, it must come and explain the report to us," Haifa Mayor Yona Yahav told Israeli television.

-In a statement to the Tel Aviv Stock Exchange on Sunday, Oil Refineries, which is controlled by conglomerate Israel Corp, said it had received notices from the mayor's office confirming the cancellation of its business licenses.
+In a statement to the Tel Aviv Stock Exchange on Sunday, Oil Refineries, which is controlled by conglomerate Israel Corp , said it had received notices from the mayor's office confirming the cancellation of its business licences.

 Oil Refineries can refine some 9.8 million tonnes of crude oil a year at its Haifa plant and is one of the biggest firms in the city.
 Company shares fell 2.8 percent on Sunday.